6. QPE with Linear Combination of Unitaries

 plt.legend()

-plt.title(f"Heisenberg {H.n_qubits} spins - LCU")
+plt.title(f"Heisenberg {H.n_qubits} spins")

 plt.ylabel("energy")